 Located on the Lanterna peninsula, 10 km north of Porec, Valamar Tamaris Resort features over 500 rooms, suites, and apartments spread in the main hotel building and the surrounding villas.

-Guests like Valamar Tamaris Resorts for its variety of room types (from basic double rooms to spacious suites, family rooms, and 110 m2 luxury villas with their own plunge pools, and anything in-between).
-Valamar Tamaris also has a wide range of beaches within the resort, a good choice of sports facilities, as well as a varied entertainment program for kids, including indoor and outdoor play areas, and even teen hangout room.
+Guests like Valamar Tamaris Resorts for its variety of room types, a wide range of beaches within the resort, a good choice of sports facilities, as well as a varied entertainment program for kids.